ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: pre}

-The ruleset ID will be in the response of the successful request.
-If the above call returns a 404 Not Found response, use the following API to create the entrypoint ruleset for the custom rule phase:
+The ruleset ID is in the response of the successful request.
+If the preceding call returns a 404 Not Found response, use the following API to create the entrypoint ruleset for the custom rule phase:

 ```sh
 curl -x POST https://api.cis.cloud.ibm.com/v1/$CRN/zones/$ZONE_ID/rulesets \